 Store sales measurement is available in both Google Ads and Search Ads 360.
-You can use store sales measurement for Search, Shopping, Display, Video, and Local campaigns.
+You can use store sales measurement for Search, Shopping, Display, Video, and Performance Max campaigns.

 With store sales measurement, you can find conversion counts and values attributed to your in-store sales.
 Store sales reporting is available at the campaign, ad group, and keyword level and can be segmented by device in Google Ads and Search Ads 360.
 You can also create custom columns in your reporting to better understand your store sales data.

 For instructions on how to find your store sales conversions, visit View your store sales conversions.